 - And more…

-What are they doing right now? where they come from?
+What are they doing right now?
+Where they come from?
 Where are they located?
-What time and date it is?
-What are trying accomplish right now?
+What time and date is it?
+What is being attempted right now?

 - Time and date, special events like holidays